Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

-There are really two central Londons: the buzzy West End and, east of it, the financial district of the City, so plenty to choose from in looking for the best hotels in central London.
-Within the West End are districts as diverse as Soho – once a marginal area of dodgy clubs and brothels, now London’s entertainment centre, with iconic long-established pubs and buzzing new restaurants – and Mayfair, with luxury shops, exclusive restaurants and some of the country’s most expensive property.
-Most of London’s top hotels are clustered in this area, but don’t discount the rest on our list – for price, location and style, we think they’re the best hotels in central London.
+Really there are two central Londons: the buzzy West End and, east of it, the financial district of the City, so there's plenty to choose from when looking for somewhere convenient to stay.
+Within the West End are districts as diverse as Soho and Mayfair.
+The former was once a marginal area of dodgy clubs and brothels, but is now London’s entertainment epicentre, with iconic long-established pubs and buzzing new restaurants.
+The latter playin ghost to luxury shops, exclusive restaurants and some of the country’s most expensive property.
+Most of the capital's top hotels are clustered in this area, but don’t discount the rest on our list – for price, location and style, we think they’re the best hotels in central London.

 Looking for more options?
 Check out London’s best Airbnbs.